sarbaniadhikari/cs4412-project-sarbani/README.md

 ## Discovery Questions

-1. **Primary:** What natural clusters of songs emerge from audio features, and how do these clusters align or conflict with Spotify's genre labels?
+1. **Primary:** What natural clusters of songs emerge from audio features, and how do these clusters align or conflict with Spotify's genre labels? (answered via K-Means + DBSCAN + genre family analysis)
 2. **Supporting:** What latent dimensions underlie the audio feature space? (answered via PCA)
 3. **Supporting:** What decision rules characterize each cluster's audio profile? (answered via decision trees)

+All three questions are answered substantively in the final report.

 ## Dataset

 - **Source:** [Spotify Tracks Dataset on Kaggle](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset)
 - **Size:** ~114,000 rows × 20 columns (~15 MB)
 - **After dedup:** 89,740 tracks × 20 columns
-- **Unique Genres:** 113
+- **Unique Genres:** 113 (mapped to 14 broader families for M4)

 ### Key Audio Features